 Mr. Aldred than very helpfully discusses the periods of art within the revolution breaking the art of the reign into an early, middle and later phases.
 This first half of the book ends with a overview of the iconography and character of the art of the heretics reign.

 The earlier mention of the phases of Amarna art into early, middle and late periods becomes extremely useful in the second half of the book, the catalogue which has its objects presented in this order beginning with the art of the early revolution with its exaggerated style which softens as the reign progress'.

-The catalogue is truly one of the most remarkable catalogues of Amarna art I have seen ending with a number of Shawabti's from the royal tomb.
-Particularly interesting and beautiful are the talatats from the Metropolitan museum of art from the collection of Norbert Schimmel.
+The catalogue is truly one of the most remarkable of Amarna art I have seen ending with a number of shawabti's from the royal tomb.
+Particularly interesting and beautiful are the talatats from the Metropolitan Museum of Art from the collection of Norbert Schimmel.

 Another fantastic book by the great Cyril Aldred keeping in mind it is one thing to read a book and another to study it.
 This book is worth spending serious time looking at particularly if you wish to know about the art of Akhenaten and Nefertiti.